Néstor Pitana

-Néstor Fabián Pitana (/es/; born 17 June 1975) is an Argentine former football referee who refereed at the 2014 FIFA World Cup, 2015 Copa América and 2018 FIFA World Cup.
-He oversaw the opening match of the 2018 FIFA World Cup between Russia and Saudi Arabia.
-Pitana was appointed to take charge of the 2018 FIFA World Cup Final between France and Croatia at Moscow on 15 July 2018.
-He became the second referee to take charge of the opening game and the Final in the same tournament (after fellow Argentinian Horacio Elizondo, who did the same in 2006).
+Néstor Fabián Pitana (/es/; born 17 June 1975) is an Argentine former football referee.
+He refereed at the 2014 FIFA World Cup, 2015 Copa América, 2017 FIFA Confederations Cup, 2018 FIFA World Cup and the 2021 Copa America.
+Pitana was selected to oversee the 2018 FIFA World Cup final between France and Croatia.
+He became the second referee to take charge of the opening game and a final in the same tournament, after fellow Argentinian Horacio Elizondo.

-Controversies
+Selected matches

 2018 World Cup final

-Pitana's performance in the 2018 FIFA World Cup Final has seen some controversy, mostly related to the use of Video Assistant Referee (VAR) technology.
-France's first goal was scored from a free kick that was seen by many as a dive from Antoine Griezmann (the rules at the time related to VAR forbade intervention in the case, however).
+Pitana's performance in the 2018 FIFA World Cup Final has seen significant controversy, mostly related to the use of Video Assistant Referee (VAR) technology.
+France's first goal was scored from a free kick that was seen by many as a dive from Antoine Griezmann (the rules at the time forbade VAR intervention).
 France's second goal was scored from a penalty given after Pitana was informed by VAR that he may wish to review the recording of Ivan Perišić's handball.
 After a lengthy deliberation, Pitana awarded the penalty to France, which many pundits called an incorrect interpretation of the rules.

 2021 Copa America

-Pitana's decisions during the 2021 Copa America game between Brazil and Colombia were also a source of intense controversy.
+Pitana's decisions during the 2021 Copa America Group B game between hosts Brazil and Colombia faced significant controversy.
 At the 78th minute, Pitana continued the game on a ball that had hit his legs, which according to International Football Association Board rules, should have led to a stop of play.
-As the Colombian players stood still expecting play to be paused, Brazil scored, tying the match and eventually contributing to Brazil's 2-1 victory.
+As the Colombian players stood still expecting play to be paused, Brazil scored, tying the match and eventually contributing to Brazil's 2–1 victory.